jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Protective Penguin/2 Backup/README.md

 -rw------- 1 root root  161 Jun 23 12:20 authorized_keys
 ```

 Awesome, that worked well!
-We have spotted the flag, but also `/root/.ssh/authorized_keys`!
+We have spotted the flag!

 ## Now it's Flag Time!